sonicyang/dyninst/docs/index.rst

 :ref:`sec-patchapi-intro`
    Instrument (insert code into) and modify a binary executable or library by manipulating the binary’s control flow graph (CFG)

+:ref:`sec:proccontrolapi-intro`
+   An API and library for controlling processes

 :ref:`sec:stackwalk-intro`
    Collect and analyze stack traces